Ferlab-Ste-Justine/terraform-libvirt-automation-server/README.md

   - **servers**: List of ntp servers to sync from with each entry containing two properties, **url** and **options** (see: https://chrony.tuxfamily.org/doc/4.2/chrony.conf.html#server)
   - **pools**: A list of ntp server pools to sync from with each entry containing two properties, **url** and **options** (see: https://chrony.tuxfamily.org/doc/4.2/chrony.conf.html#pool)
   - **makestep**: An object containing remedial instructions if the clock of the vm is significantly out of sync at startup.
 It is an object containing two properties, **threshold** and **limit** (see: https://chrony.tuxfamily.org/doc/4.2/chrony.conf.html#makestep)
-- **fluentbit**: Optional fluend configuration to securely route logs to a fluend/fluent-bit node using the forward plugin.
-Alternatively, configuration can be 100% dynamic by specifying the parameters of an etcd store to fetch the configuration from.
+- **fluentbit**: Optional fluent-bit configuration to securely route logs to a fluend/fluent-bit node using the forward plugin.
+Alternatively, configuration can be 100% dynamic by specifying the parameters of an etcd store or git repo to fetch the configuration from.
 It has the following keys:
   - **enabled**: If set the false (the default), fluent-bit will not be installed.
   - **systemd_remote_source_tag**: Tag to assign to logs coming from the process that reads configuration from etcd and forwards systemd unit changes to **systemd-remote**.
   - **systemd_remote_tag**: Tag to assign to logs coming from **systemd-remote**